dulowski-marek/inwerter/README.md

 ```

 ## Usage
-Let's say you want to get instance of `Car` class.
+Let's say you want to get an instance of `Car` class.
-`Car` is designed to accept `Engine` and `Wheels`.
+`Car` is designed to accept `Engine` and `Wheels` as dependencies.
 How to achieve that without passing them manually?

 2 steps are required:
 1. Decorate classes with `@Injectable()` decorator
 2. Call `injector.resolve(Car)`

-Calling `resolve(Car)` will return fully functional `Car` instance.
+Calling `resolve` will return an instance of `Car`.
-(answer to *how it works* will be enclosed in docs soon).

 ```ts
 import {